Kurisumala Ashram Explained

 History

 He was later joined by Bede Griffiths.
-On 1st December 1956, Mahieu and Griffiths laid the foundation at Tiruvalla in the Syro-Malankara Catholic Church .
-They obtained 88acres of land and on 20 March 1958, they travelled sixty miles to a mountain known as Kurisumala.
-The monastery was officially established 21 March 1958.
+On 1 December 1956, Mahieu and Griffiths laid the foundation at Tiruvalla in the Syro-Malankara Catholic Church .
+They acquired 88acres of land and, on 20 March 1958, traveled sixty miles to a mountain known as Kurisumala.
+The monastery was officially established on 21 March 1958.
 They soon started a dairy farm with cattle imported from Jersey to support themselves .[3]

 Within three years, the population of the monastery grew to fifteen individuals.[4]
 Prayer services were initially held in Syriac.